gavinberetvas/weatherApp/README.md

 * Git/GitHub
 * Node.js
 * Visual Studio Code
-* Webpack
+* ebpack

 ## Features

 * Asynchronous weather retrieval function referencing the free [weather API](https://www.weatherapi.com/).
-* API Fetch request aborts on erroneous searches (e.g. " " "asdf") so as to not return bad/missing data.
+* API Fetch request aborts on erroneous searches (e.g. " ", "asdf") so as to not return bad/missing data.
 * Flexible modal that repopulates image and data based on the weather card selected.
 * Unique weather SVG's and images based on the varying forecasts and locations.
 * Retrieves current, hourly, and weekly forecast in weather modal.